makovako-tutorials/flexbox-css-grid-demo/README.md

 # Intro

-This project was created after following some tutorials on flexbox and grid.
+This project was created after following some tutorials on flexbox and grid, and some other tutorials on html and css.

 ## Flexbox